SuRGeoNix/Flyleaf/Flyleaf Player (WinForms Demo 1)/README.txt

 - Libraries	: Updating BitSwarm, FFmpeg, Youtube-DL, misc versions
 - Subtitles	: Better sorting and selection (giving match priority to moviehash instead of rating)
 - Youtube-DL: Better implementation ready to support more audio/video formats and be exposed as settings for user customization

-Issues
-- Fixing a minor memory leak issue on demuxing (thanks to pubpy2015)
-- Fixing other minor issues

 Project	: https://github.com/SuRGeoNix/Flyleaf
 License	: LGPL-3.0